Find Best SAT Tutors Online or Near You

 200 – 800

-The total scale of the score ranges from 400-16000.
+The total scale of the score ranges from 400-1600 (without essay).
 It is calculated on the score reported in different sections.
-Given below is the scale of score or different sections of SAT:

 - Evidence Based Reading & Writing: 200-800